Tiny spelling and grammar errors in legal documentation may be tricky.

 What consequences may a sloppy legal doc lead to?

-An average legal proofreader earns around $4,000 a month while a monthly subscription for grammar and spell checker can cost a few dozens of bucks.
+An average legal proofreader earns around $4,000 a month while a monthly subscription for grammar and spelling checker can cost a few dozens of bucks.

 A real money saver!